lcnetdev/bibframe2marc/doc/rules.md

 </cf>
 ```

 * `df`: conversion rules for generating MARC data fields.
 The `df` element requires a `tag` attribute, which should contain a 3-character value.
 An optional boolean attribute, `repeatable`, if set to `"false"` will prevent the data field from being generated more than once.
+The optional attribute `lang-xpath` holds an XPath expression that can be used to generate an `xml:lang` tag attribute on the data field.

 The `df` element is more complex.
 In addition to the rule building blocks documented below, the following elements are required: